nagibyro/til/postgres/migration_locks.md

    transaction and all other work gets stuck behind the migration waiting for it while the migration waits on something slow.

-The second reason is really just a side effect of the evil of long running transactions.
+The second reason is a side effect of the evil of long running transactions.
 In general you want to keep transactions short and sweet.

 ## Mitigations
-It's generally a good idea that in your migration transaction to `SET lock_timeout to '3s';` this makes sure your migration doesn't wait forever to get its lock and will fail instead of holding up all the work indefinitely.
+It's generally a good idea that you set in your migrations transaction `SET lock_timeout to '3s';` this makes sure your migration doesn't wait forever to get its lock and will fail instead of holding up all the work indefinitely (preventing problem 2 from above).
 It's also a good idea to `SET statement_timeout to '6s';` to make sure that if the transaction turns out to be slow (because of reason 1) that your outage will only be a small blip instead of multiple minutes or longer.
 These two settings are simple and will save you a lot of pain with in your migrations.

+**NOTE** If you are expecting your migration to take a long time or have a dedicated maintenance window (people still have those?) then feel free to no sue the `SET` statements above.
+However the above should be the default and long migrations should be considered an exception you should have to opt into.

 ## Bonus See what is locked
-“Knowing where the trap is—that's the first step in evading it.”
+“Knowing where the trap is—that's the first step in evading it.” -- Leto Atreides

 To check what's locking tables and if the transaction has been running for a long time you can run:

 ```sql